Beverly Ann Washburn is a story about a woman growing up, working in, and disappearing from the town of Wassaic, New York.

 Make Me One With Everything

-Street vendors are some of NYC's most entrepreneurial residents, and in 2007 I conducted a series of interviews with vendors from The Street Vendor Project.
-Using audio from these interviews as source material, composer Paul Damian Hogan created an original score, which played from a musical vending cart.
+Street vendors are some of NYC's most entrepreneurial residents, and in 2007 I conducted a series of interviews with vendors from The Street Vendor Project to learn about their work.

 Make Me One With Everything was made possible with support from Lower Manhattan Cultural Council, Princess Grace Foundation-USA and The Street Vendor Project.